What Does the Bible Say about Marriage? Why is it So Important?

 Article Content

-In the book of Genesis, it is stated that "a man shall leave his father and mother and be joined to his wife, and they shall become one flesh" (Genesis 2:24, NKJV).
-This verse underscores the unity and intimacy intended in the marital relationship.
+In the book of Genesis, we read, "a man shall leave his father and mother and be joined to his wife, and they shall become one flesh" (Genesis 2:24, NKJV).
+This powerful verse speaks to the unity and intimacy that marriage is meant to embody.
+It's a call for us to become one with our spouse, sharing our lives in a deeply connected and harmonious way.

 The relationship is to reflect the image of God - Genesis 1:26-27 - "So God created mankind in his own image, in the image of God he created them; male and female he created them."